 These tracks are known as track 1, track 2 and track 3.

-Track 3 is virtually unused by the major worldwide networks such as Visa.
+Track 3 is rarely used by major worldwide networks, such as Visa.
 It is often that track 3 is not even physically present on the card itself.

-Track 1 contains the cardholder name, account number (PAN), expiration date, bank ID (BIN), and several other numbers the issuing bank uses to validate the data received.
+Track 1: the cardholder name, expiration date, account number (PAN), bank ID (BIN), and several other numbers the issuing bank uses to validate the data received.